Skip to main content

 Thai/Cambodian Ruby

-Typically darker and more garnet-like in color than Burmese stones, with brownish or purplish undertones.
-However, Thai Rubies often have excellent clarity and are well-suited for jewelry.
+Typically darker and more garnet-like than Burmese stones, with brownish or purplish undertones.
+Thai Rubies often have excellent clarity and work well in jewelry.
 The Chanthaburi-Trat mining district has been a major Ruby source for centuries.

 Sri Lankan (Ceylon) Ruby